 INVISIBLE AND VISIBLE LASER RADIATION WHEN OPENED AND INTERLOCK FAILED OR DEFEATED.
-AVOID EYE OR SKIN EXPOSURE TO DIRECT OR SCATTERED RAD ATION.
-Location (4): One is on the top door and visible under normal operation.
+AVOID EYE OR SKIN EXPOSURE TO DIRECT OR SCATTERED RADIATION.
+Locations (4): One is on the top door and visible under normal operation.
 The second is located inside the laser system on the back panel, visible only when the top door is opened.
 The third is on the outside of the front door, and visible under normal operation.
 The fourth is located on the inside of the front door, visible only when the front door is opened.

-AVOID EXPOSURE INVISIBLE LASER PADIATION IS EMITTED FROM THIS A PERTURE Location (3): One is next to the Beam Window where the laser beam enters the engraving area inside the laser system and is visible when the top door is opened.
+AVOID EXPOSURE INVISIBLE LASER RADIATION IS EMITTED FROM THIS APERTURE Location (3): One is next to the Beam Window where the laser beam enters the engraving area inside the laser system and is visible when the top door is opened.
 The second one is located inside the output optics cover of the laser tube assembly that is not visible under normal operating conditions.
 The third is located on the outside of the laser tube assembly.
 The second and third locations are only visible if the laser tube assembly is removed for service and is not visible under normal operating conditions.

 Location (1): Affixed to the back of the laser tube assembly.
 Not visible under normal operating conditions.
-Only visible if laser tube rear enclosure is removed for service.
+Only visible if laser system rear enclosure is removed for service.

 Location (1): Affixed to the back of the laser tube assembly.
 Not visible under normal operating conditions.
 Only visible if laser tube assembly is removed for service.
+Only present if the laser tube is a Universal Laser Module.